ZinkLu/TGRobot/README.md

 - `服务器`: get server info

 just send any message with theses keyword above to robot, it will retrieve the information for you.

+### TODO

+-[x] make serverId to serverIds so we can control multiple servers.

+-[] if serverIds is empty then robot can get all servers automatically for you to select.

 ## Hitokoto / yiyan Handler